Matcha Tea: All You Need to Know

 With the first sip, a luscious creaminess envelops your palate, followed by a delicate balance of vegetal notes.
 The umami undertones, a result of the amino acid L-theanine, provide a unique savoury dimension.
 A subtle hint of sweetness ties it all together, leaving a lingering, satisfying finish.

-The flavour profile of Matcha is characterised by its frothy and earthy notes.
-Superior quality matcha exhibits a deep, rich green hue, mirroring its distinctly "green" taste.
 The taste of pure matcha can be an acquired preference for many individuals.
 We suggest starting with a milder concentration and gradually increasing as your palate adapts to the unique nuances of matcha.

 If you notice the unadulterated powdered green tea doesn't align with your taste preferences, consider indulging in it as a latte.
-High-quality matcha harmonises beautifully with your preferred milk or milk alternative, coupled with a touch of sweetness.
-For added convenience, numerous matcha brands offer sweetened variations to suit different tastes.
+High-quality matcha powder harmonises beautifully with your preferred milk or milk alternative, coupled with a touch of sweetness.

 Try Tavalon’s Matcha Latte Mix, which comes sweetened so extra sugar is unnecessary, but feel free to add more to your taste.

-Matcha's caffeine content, while notable, tends to be milder than that of coffee.
+Matcha's caffeine content, while high, tends to be milder than that of coffee.
 Depending on various factors such as the type, brand, and processing techniques, matcha typically contains around 19 to 44 milligrams of caffeine per gram (mg/g).
 This range allows you the flexibility to choose matcha that aligns with your energy preferences and supports your daily rhythm.

 Health Benefits of Matcha Tea

 It's important to tread this path with an awareness that while intriguing research exists, further studies are often needed to illuminate the full spectrum of matcha's contributions to well-being.
-And remember, the insights shared here are not a substitute for medical advice but rather a glimpse into the potential ways matcha may enhance your holistic health.

 With that understanding, let's delve into the enriching aspects that make matcha a potential ally in your pursuit of well-being.